mkozdroj/mkozdroj/README.md

 ### Hi there 👋
-I'm Marta, aspiring to become a Junior Java Developer :computer:
+I'm Marta 🙋‍♀️
-I have a passion for problem-solving :white_check_mark: and my analytical mindset often helps me find solutions quite swiftly.
+My ability for analytical thinking 🧠, passion for learning 📖, and problem-solving ✔️ have inspired 💡 me to transition into a Junior Java Developer role 💻

 Apart from programming, I spend my time playing tennis :tennis: enjoying the company of my dogs:dog2: and cherishing moments with my family :family_man_woman_girl_boy: